Embark with me on a culinary journey as we explore the incredible realm of Indian cuisine, with our star dish, Chicken Masala.

 The cumin seeds have a dual role.
-They’re added whole in the beginning, where they pop and sizzle, releasing their aroma into the oil.
+They’re added whole at the beginning, where they pop and sizzle, releasing their aroma into the oil.
 Later, they’re added as a powder, bringing an earthy smokiness to the dish.

 Garlic, the powerhouse of flavour, lends a pungent kick to Chicken Masala, ensuring that the dish has a robust taste profile.